 Mathematical Experiences and Projects in Business, Industry, and Government (BIG), organized by Robert Burks, Naval Postgraduate School; Thursday, 8:00—11:55 am.
 The extraordinary growth of problems facing business, industry, and government seems overwhelming.
 It should not!
 As mathematicians, operations research analysts, and engineers, including those within academia, we experience and tackle these problems with experience, knowledge, and technological tools.
 We solve applied mathematics problems in business, industry, and government, including military applications, almost daily.
 We seek presenters to share examples of this type of problem solving.
 These may include problems where you have no clue how to proceed and are seeking ideas from our audience.
 Your talks will serve as inspiration to solve and tackle the real problems that we may face in the future.
 You do not have to be a BIG SIGMAA member to attend or present.
 Sponsored by the SIGMAA on Business, Industry, and Government.

-Mathematical Knowledge of Teachers as an Integrated Application in Core Mathematics Courses, organized by Elizabeth Arnold, James Madison University, Wesley Calvert, Southern Illinois University, Elizabeth Fulton, Montana State University, Yvonne Lai, University of Nebraska - Lincoln, and April Strom, Chandler/Gilbert Community College; Saturday, 8:00—11:55am.
+Mathematical Knowledge for Teaching as an Integrated Application in Core Mathematics Courses, organized by Elizabeth Arnold, James Madison University, Wesley Calvert, Southern Illinois University, Elizabeth Fulton, Montana State University, Yvonne Lai, University of Nebraska - Lincoln, and April Strom, Chandler/Gilbert Community College; Saturday, 8:00—11:55am.
 Core courses in the math curriculum often include problems attending to specific application areas such as science, engineering, and business.
 These problems serve to emphasize the utility of the mathematics in the areas, to legitimize the application area as requiring deep mathematical thinking, and to help students understand the breadth of career opportunities for mathematicians.
 The MAA META Math project (NSF 1726624) is focused explicitly on adding “secondary teaching” to the list of legitimate application areas of mathematics by creating resources and training on the integration of curriculum materials for every math major course.
 In this session, participants will share course materials that can be integrated into traditional undergraduate major courses with the goal of inspiring future teachers to engage in deep thinking about how the undergraduate mathematics connects to high school content.
 The audience will consist of instructors who teach core math major courses, such as calculus, discrete math, statistics, and abstract algebra, and who wish to have a positive impact on the mathematics training of future teachers.
 We also encourage presentations by researchers who have examined the nature of these courses, including instruction, learning outcomes, and development.
 Sponsored by MAA COMET and SIGMAA-MKT.

 Mathematics and the Arts: in the Classroom and Beyond, organized by Douglas Norton, Villanova University; Wednesday 8:00—11:00 am and 2:15—6:00 pm.
 This session explores the intersections of mathematics with various fiber, paint, sculpture, dance, literature, film, poetry, architectural, and other arts.
 Presentations on creative engagements, historical or biographical surveys, and particularly classroom experiences are welcome.
 Sponsored by SIGMAA Arts.